 Sunday, April 26th, 2020

-In China, it has been reported that the very last Covid-19 patient was released from the hospital in Wuhan.
-Seems hard to believe.
+International news has been thin recently.
+There are no statistics about India with its 1.3 billion people.
+Reports from China say that the last Covid-19 patient was released from the hospital in Wuhan.
+That seems hard to believe.
 Will the last Covid patient leave a New York City hospital in a few months?

-Our president is sulking after his suggestions about injecting disinfectants were mocked.
-Dr. Deborah Birx, the Trump administration’s coronavirus coordinator, was visible on camera in the White House briefing room yesterday when President Trump floated the idea of light treatments to combat the coronavirus.
-She looked dejected, hardly supportive of her boss’s new idea.
+The president is sulking after his suggestions about injecting disinfectants were mocked.
+Dr. Deborah Birx, the Trump administration’s Coronavirus coordinator, was visible on camera in the White House briefing room yesterday.
+This was when President Trump floated the idea of light treatments to combat Covid.
+She looked dejected, hardly supportive of her boss’s newest idea.